Business

 FAQ

-how do I write a pain point statement that doesn't sound generic
+How do I write a pain point statement that doesn't sound generic?

-can I use these pain point statements directly in a sales deck or email
+Can I use these pain point statements directly in a sales deck or email?

 A pain point statement describes the customer's problem before your solution enters the picture — it builds empathy and agreement.
-A value proposition then bridges from that pain to your specific fix.
+A value proposition bridges from that pain to your specific fix.
 Use the pain point first to earn attention, then follow with your value prop.